4XVK/bashisms/README.md

 All of these scripts are formatted into functions so they may be easily added to a `.bashrc` or something similar

 * [msync.sh](scripts/msync.sh) - Extract maven artifacts and sync them to a remote destination
+* [wsync.sh](scripts/wsync.sh) - Watch for changes and sync a local folder to a remote desination
 * [socks.sh](scripts/socks.sh) - Start an SSH SOCKS proxy to a remote desination
 * [dsocks.sh](scripts/dsocks.sh) - Start a double SSH SOCKS proxy from one remote host through another